Curio talinoides (DC.) P. V. Heath

 Curio talinoides var. talinoides, Kleinia cylindrica, Kleinia spiculosa, Kleinia talinoides, Kleinia talinoides subsp. cylindricus, Senecio cylindricus, Senecio spiculosus, Senecio talinoides, Senecio talinoides subsp. cylindricus, Senecio talinoides subsp. talinoides, Senecio vitalis

-Curio talinoides, formerly known as Senecio talinoides, is a small succulent shrub with narrow, blue-green leaves.
-It grows up to 2 feet (60 cm) tall and spreads up to 3 feet wide.
+Curio talinoides, formerly known as Senecio talinoides, is a small succulent shrub with narrow blue-green leaves.
+It grows up to 2 feet (60 cm) tall and spreads up to 3 feet (90 cm) wide.
 Leaves are upright, slightly upcurved, pointed, up to 6 inches (15 cm) long, and up to 0.4 inches (1 cm) in diameter.
-Stems are erect at first, then procumbent and often root at the nodes when they touch the ground.
-Flowers are white, held in corymbs, and appear in spring at the ends of the stems on long, branched inflorescences.
+Stems are erect at first, becoming procumbent, and often root at the nodes when they touch the ground.
+Flowers are white, held in corymbs, and appear at the ends of the stems in spring.

 Learn more at How to Grow and Care for Curio.

 C. talinoides is a toxic plant.
 Grow it with great care if you have children, pets, or livestock.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.